juergenweb/FrontendForms/README.md

 Add IP-addresses to a blacklist to prevent them accessing your forms.
 If the visitor's IP is on this list, an alert box will be displayed, which informs the visitor, that his IP is on the blacklist.
 The form itself will not be displayed in this case.

+### Statistic section of blocked users to identify spammer
+In addition to the IP-banning blacklist, a statistic section which informs you about users that have been blocked, is part of the anti-spam measures.
+A user will be blocked if he needs, for example, too many attempts to send the form (depending on your settings in the backend).
+In this section you can get more information about this user, and you have 2 buttons: add the user to or remove him from the IP blacklist.

 ## CAPTCHA
 This module offers various types of a CAPTCHA, that can be used.
 BTW: CAPTCHA should be used only if the other traps failed and you get a lot of SPAM over your forms.
 Most users do not like CAPTCHA, but it is up to you whether to use them or not.